The Online Will Makers team makes every effort to keep the information on-site accurate and up-to-date.

-- An App — Given that most online shopping orders are now completed on a mobile, why not make your trust on one too?
+Given that most online shopping orders are now completed on a mobile, why not make your trust in one too?
 There’s no reason not to have an app for the job, and tomorrow makes light work of it.

 Ultimately, you get what you pay for.
 Tomorrow’s app actually impresses in regards to being free, but it fails to provide sufficient support to make it worth considering.
 The mobile-only format is not only excluding some older users, but it raises questions about how they’re making money and how impartial they are.

-Can tomorrow.me be trusted?
+Is tomorrow.me legit?
 Well, you will not receive immediate customer support when using tomorrow, which is a deal-breaker for many.
-This means that the free services may be worth testing out, but subscription to the plus service is not recommended.
+This means that the free services may be worth testing out, but a subscription to the plus service is not recommended.